optivem/atdd-accelerator-eshop/docs/system-behavior.md

 ### Preconditions
 - The customer is registered and logged into the system.
 - The products to be ordered are available in stock.
+- The product master data is available from SAP.

 ### Main Success Scenario
 1. The customer browses the product catalog.
+2. The system retrieves product master data from SAP.
-2. The customer selects one product.
+3. The customer selects one product.
-3. The customer enters the desired quantity.
+4. The customer enters the desired quantity.
-4. The customer submits the order.
+5. The customer submits the order.
-5. The system validates product availability.
+6. The system validates product availability using SAP.
-7. The system creates the order.
+7. The system creates the order as a draft.
+8. The system reserves the products in SAP.
+9. The system marks order status as reserved.
-8. The system provides an order confirmation to the customer.
+10. The system provides an order confirmation to the customer.

 ### Extensions (Alternative Flows)
 - 2a.
+SAP is unavailable:
+    - The system notifies the customer that product information cannot be retrieved at this time.
+- 3a.
 Product not available:
     - The system notifies the customer and suggests removing or replacing unavailable items.
-- 3a.
+- 4a.
 Non-positive quantity:
-	- The system notifies the customer and suggests removing or replacing unavailable items.
+    - The system notifies the customer and suggests entering a valid quantity.
+- 9a.
+SAP is unavailable:
+    - The system notifies the customer that product reservation cannot be made at this time.

 ### Postconditions
 - The order is created and stored in the system.
 - The customer receives an order confirmation.
+- The products have been reserved in SAP.

 ## Use Case Narrative: Cancel Order